 Safeguarding Team at Westminster UTC

-The Designated Safeguarding Lead is Mr Stuart, Assistant Headteacher
+The Designated Safeguarding Lead is Helen Cleary, Deputy Head of School

-The nominated governor for Safeguarding is Elizabeth Phillips
+The nominated Governor for Safeguarding is Andrew Christie (Chair of Governors)

 Reporting a safeguarding concern